-10.6 In-place completion
+11.6 In-place completion

-'In-place completion' allows the user to select from a list of possible completions displayed in a special non-modal window which does not grab the input focus.
-The user can continue typing her input to reduce the number of possible completions, or use certain gestures including Up, Down and Return which operate on the special window.
+'In-place completion' allows the user to select from a list of possible completions displayed in a special non-modal window which appears in front of an input pane (such as an editor-pane or a text-input-pane) but does not grab the input focus.
+Certain gestures including Up, Down and Return operate on the special window and allow selection of an item.
+The user can also continue typing her input in which case the list of possible completions is updated to reflect the text in the input pane.

-10.6.1 In-place completion in the LispWorks IDE
+11.6.1 In-place completion user interface